 Close Registry Editor.

-Now, if you want to check if this works follow these steps-
+Now, if you want to check if these works follow these steps-

 1. Click on the Search box beside Windows icon and type “Network Connections“.